RedisGraph/RedisGraph/deps/GraphBLAS/Tcov/README.txt

     tmp_cover       where coverage reports are placed
     tmp_include     for include files augmented with coverate tests tmp_source      for source files augmented with coverate tests

-    gbmake.m        compiles the MATLAB interface to GraphBLAS (all of GraphBLAS compiled with mex command)